Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Just looking for a quick answer on the best places to stay in Moab?
 Here are my top picks:

-Ok, let’s do a deep dive of the best areas and neighborhoods in Moab:
+Ok, let’s do a deep dive into the best areas and neighborhoods in Moab:

-Moab is a relatively straightforward small desert town.
+Moab is a relatively small desert town in Utah.
 There’s one main road in town and very few traffic lights, making it nearly impossible to get lost.
-Most accommodations are right off the main highway, which has a few tree-branching streets and most of the local houses.
+Most accommodations are right off the main highway.

 Downtown Moab

 Most Moab accommodations are situated either in the heart of downtown or on the outskirts of the main drag.
-The small desert town is home to a scant 5,000 residents, many of which only live in Moab seasonally around the downtown area.
+All of these hotels offer easy access to the national parks.
+The downtown area also features great bars, restaurants, and nightlife.

-Days spent in Downtown Moab can be filled with locally-brewed coffee, shopping for handicrafts, checking out the only bookstore in town, or browsing around the funky thrift stores.
-One of my favorite aspects about Moab is if you stay in town long enough, you’ll start to recognize the friendly locals and blend into the community.
+Days spent in downtown Moab can be filled with locally-roasted coffee, shopping for handicrafts, and browsing around the funky thrift stores.
+One of my favorite aspects of Moab is that if you stay in town long enough, you’ll start to recognize the friendly locals and blend into the community.

 • A great place to meet Moab locals